ozpc99/My-Recipes/README.md

             All links must redirect to the correct address and provide the corresponding content the user has selected to view.
         </li>
         <li>
-            All forms on the site should provide user feedback in the form of flash messages within dismissible Bootstrap alerts.
+            Forms should provide user feedback in the form of flash messages within dismissible Bootstrap alerts.
 Appropriate error handling must be included to provide helpful messages in the event of user or server error.
         </li>
     </ul>
     <h4>